CAMPAIGNS

 ‘Rifiuti in Vista’: Citizen Science for the Nice–Rome Campaign

-For the Nice–Rome expedition we launch Rifiuti in Vista — a citizen-science project using photo’s to map litter along the Italian coast.
-Political resistance in Italy is strong, and reliable data is scarce.
+For the Nice–Rome expedition we launch Rifiuti in Vista — a citizen-science project using photos to map litter along the Italian coast.
+Industry resistance in Italy is strong, and reliable data is scarce.
 That’s where you can make the difference.

-Take photos of litter along your walk, ride or beach visit.
-Our AI dentifies the brands, materials and objects, and turns the results into maps and graphs we will use to brief journalists and policymakers throughout the campaign.
-(AI model developed by Zwerfinator)
+It is very easy: Take photos of litter along your walk, ride or beach visit.
+Our AI identifies the brands, materials and objects, and turns the results into maps and graphs we will use to brief journalists and policymakers throughout the campaign.
+(AI by Zwerfinator)

 Help us build the evidence Italy needs.